sammyrulez/bootstrap-akka-graphql.g8/src/main/g8/README.md

 * Logging via *Log4j* with a xml template

 ## Configuration
-* Start a PostgreSQL Database via RDS, Docker or locally
+* Start a PostgreSQL Database with Docker or locally
-* Create a Userpool with AWS Cognito if you need AWS Authentication.
 * Configure your application.conf and the docker.conf (`src/main/resources/`) (application.conf in test has to stay as it is, for running in a in-memory postgresql instance)

 ### Environment variables